Avanzzo/ktor-api-scaffold/README.md

 ### Use of Ktor and Kotlin

-The Digital Account API utilizes Ktor as its framework and Kotlin as its programming language.
+The Scaffold API utilizes Ktor as its framework and Kotlin as its programming language.
 Ktor is a modern and lightweight web framework built specifically for Kotlin, which facilitates the creation of asynchronous servers and web applications.
 Leveraging Kotlin’s expressive syntax and robust features, Ktor allows for intuitive code writing, making it perfect for crafting scalable and maintainable microservices.
 The combination of Ktor and Kotlin provides a powerful